Office of Accessibility Services

 Students may submit appeals regarding accommodation determinations, academic adjustments or implementation by emailing Sahana Gupta CUNY SPH Chief Diversity Officer, Title IX Coordinator and ADA-504 Coordinator sahana.gupta@sph.cuny.edu.

 Yes.
-Regardless of immigration status or location of the student, the Americans With Disabilities Act applies to all CUNY SPH students.
+Regardless of immigration status or location of the student, the Americans with Disabilities Act applies to all CUNY SPH students.
 Using the services provided by the Office of Accessibility Services will not impact any future immigration petition or your chances of getting your documents legalized or being granted a Permanent Residency.

 No. Requesting to take an incomplete in a course is an agreement made between student and instructor.